rayofhopejp/ocaml_ccompiler/README.md

-# Assignment for "Programming Language"
+# Assignment for "Programming Languages"
 ## Simple C compiler by OCaml
 overview of minc specification